sharetribe/flex-docs/src/docs/tutorial-transaction-process/customize-pricing/index.md

 </info>

-When we want to add a new line item for cleaning fee, we'll need to update the pricing logic in the _lineItems.js_ file:
+Since we want to add a new line item for the cleaning fee, we'll need to update the pricing logic in the _lineItems.js_ file:

 ```shell